Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 # Introduction

-It was released on March 28, 2001, exclusively in Japan, and is the last Pokémon game released for the Game Boy Color.
+Pokémon TCG2 was released on March 28, 2001, exclusively in Japan, and was the last Pokémon game released for the Game Boy Color.
+Approximately two months before the game was released in Japan, IGN called it by the English title "Pokémon Trading Card Game 2: Return of Team Rocket" and declared that an English release of the game was likely.
+However, this obviously never happened.
+Despite its growing popularity, it hasn't been officially localized outside of Japan and probably never will.

+In 2010, Artemis251 began working on an English translation patch, despite not knowing know how to read or speak Japanese.
+They state on their [website](http://artemis251.fobby.net/pkmntcg2/index.html), "I figured that, since all attempts to translate the game have gone dead, I'd take a stab at it myself.
+Now, I'll admit that I really don't know Japanese, but I've done a 'best-effort' with the best online translators and context clue ad-libbing that I could."
+The translation wouldn't be finished and available for download until June 14th, 2012.

 The game adds many new features not present in the original, such as new cards, the ability to play as a female character, a much more expansive in-game world, and contains nearly all of the cards from Base Set, Jungle, Fossil, and Team Rocket.
 It also features a more developed story in that, rather than just collecting cards and defeating the Grand Masters, the player must defeat a new villainous team, Team Great Rocket.